amanzulfikar/Architecture-Design/README.md

 ![SA 7](https://github.com/amanzulfikar/Architecture-Design/assets/171962956/8e70383b-14bf-4cca-b909-4c966011cb99)

 Created a Scalable and Highly Available Environment for a Café (Project 7)- Inspected the VPC.
 Updated a network to work across multiple Availability Zones.
-Created an Application Load Balancer.
-Created a launch template and an Auto Scaling group.
+Created an Application Load Balancer, a launch template, and an Auto Scaling group.
 Tested load balancing and automatic scaling through putty.

 ![SA 8](https://github.com/amanzulfikar/Architecture-Design/assets/171962956/20a8913f-55e3-421f-923e-143caaaf5a5e)

-Automating Infrastructure Deployment (Project 8)- Deployed a VPC networking layer by using an AWS CloudFormation template.
-Deployed an application layer by using an AWS CloudFormation template.
+Automating Infrastructure Deployment (Project 8)- Deployed an application layer and VPC networking layer by using an AWS CloudFormation template.
 Used Git to invoke AWS CodePipeline, and to create or update stacks from templates that are stored in AWS CodeCommit.
 Duplicated network and application resources to another AWS Region by using AWS CloudFormation.

 ![SA 9](https://github.com/amanzulfikar/Architecture-Design/assets/171962956/f459362b-a41b-45d5-9a75-41a088f512c1)